 Database Tour can work with databases via several database engines.
-Some database types can be opened only by one of these engines (for example, UDL files can be opened only by ADO).
-But some database types can be opened by more than one engine (for example, Paradox (DB) and dBase (DBF) files can be opened either by ADO or BDE).
-If more than one engine is available, then you can switch between them when opening databases.
+Some database types can be opened only by one of these engines (for example, UDL files can be opened only by ADO), while others can be opened by more than one engine (for example, dBase (DBF) files can be opened either by ADO or BDE, and Interbase databases can be opened by all engines which are available in Database Tour).
+If more than one engine is available, you can switch between them when opening databases.

-- Folders with files of the local databases (for example, of Paradox (DB), dBase (DBF), comma separated values (CSV) formats).
+- Folders with files of the local databases like Paradox (DB), dBase (DBF), comma separated values (CSV) etc.

-- Files of multi-table databases (for example, Microsoft Access databases (MDB) or Microsoft Excel worksheets (XLS)).
+- Files of multi-table databases like Microsoft Access databases (MDB) or Microsoft Excel worksheets (XLSX) etc.

-- Local or remote databases, for which BDE aliases, ODBC data source names (DSN) or ADO connection string are defined.
+- Local or remote databases, for which ODBC data source names (DSN), ADO connection strings, or BDE aliases are defined.

 Preparing data sources

-To create or modify an ODBC data source, use the corresponding program from Windows Control Panel.
+To create or modify an ODBC data source, use the corresponding application from Windows Control Panel.

 To create or modify a BDE alias, you can use BDE Administrator utility from Windows Control Panel (if any) or choose the BDE Aliases module in Database Tour.